 Based on their hugely successful podcast of the same name, singer Jessie Ware and her mother Lennie present Table Manners, a cookbook of simple dishes peppered with the mother-daughter duo’s signature brash sense of humour.
 Recipes range from wholesome courgette bakes to triple threat brownies and an indulgent pasta dish cooked with smoked salmon, vodka and caviar — finally, a way to get rid of all that sevruga we’ve got hanging around…

 Dishoom, Shamil Thakrar, Kavi Thakrar & Naved Nasir

-Dishoom’s waiting times are almost as famous as its signature Indian dishes, but week two into lockdown and we would give anything to be queueing outside for a bacon naan.
+Dishoom’s waiting times are almost as famous as its signature Indian dishes, but third lockdown in and we would give anything to be queueing outside for a bacon naan.
 Fortunately for us, the restaurant has its own cookbook detailing the recipes for its much-loved Bombay comfort food, including its signature black dal.
 With more than five hours cooking time, it’s the perfect recipe for a nation with more than a little extra time on its hands.